ScRPO: From Errors to Insights: Experiments

 \subsection{Ablation Study}

-To verify the effectiveness of the two core components of our proposed ScPRO, we conduct ablation studies on both model sizes, as shown in Figure~\ref{fig:bar} and Figure~\ref{fig:circle}.
+To verify the effectiveness of the two core components of our proposed ScRPO, we conduct ablation studies on both model sizes, as shown in Table~\ref{tab:ablation} and Figure~\ref{fig:circle}.

-\textbf{Effectiveness of Variance Based Filter.} We analyze ScPRO's performance without variance filtering to assess its contribution.
-Figure~\ref{fig:bar} shows that removing the variance-based filter leads to a performance decrease of 1.1 points for the 1.5B model and 1.2 points for the 7B model compared to the full ScPRO method.
+\textbf{Effectiveness of Variance-Based Filter.} We analyze ScRPO's performance without variance filtering to assess its contribution.
+Removing the variance-based filter leads to a performance decrease of 1.1 points for the 1.5B model and 1.2 points for the 7B model compared to the full ScRPO method.
 These results validate that the variance filtering mechanism not only saves computational resources by focusing on informative samples but also consistently improves model performance across different model scales.

 \textbf{Effectiveness of Reflection Mask Calculation.} We further examine the impact of selective loss calculation by comparing full-token loss against reflection-only loss during training.
 When applying loss to all tokens rather than exclusively to reflection tokens, the 1.5B model's performance drops by 1.4 points, while the 7B model shows a more substantial decline of 1.7 points.
 This demonstrates the critical importance of targeted loss computation on reflection tokens, as it enables the model to develop robust self-correction capabilities without interference from task-specific answer tokens.
 The consistent performance improvement across both model scales suggests that proper loss masking is essential for effective reasoning enhancement.